Light Dark

 The first impression is the last.
 Since good onboarding allows you to make it last, it is best to grab it.
 Educate and engage the new customers.
 You can accomplish this by incorporating user-friendly steps and resources for possible sticking points.

 Autodesk is the finest example of this.
-The software firm created an extensive learning site that allowed the users to take self-paced courses after discovering the glitch in their onboarding process.
+The software firm created an extensive learning site that allowed users to take self-paced courses after discovering the glitch in their onboarding process.

 Tip 3: Incorporate Gamification Elements